 If you wait until the fish in your aquarium are gasping for O2 (Oxygen) at the surface, or hanging out near filter returns, it may be too late to avoid serious stress, or worse.
 You need to make sure there is a plentiful supply of 02 at all times.
 In a correctly set-up aquarium this is normally not an issue.

-While the filter usually creates a satisfactory level with surface agitation, there are other internal and external factors at play that can deplete oxygen resources, or inhibit their regeneration.
+While the filter usually creates a satisfactory level with surface agitation, there are other internal and external factors at play that can deplete oxygen resources, or inhibit a fresh supply.
 Occasionally, bad things can happen.
 For example, a filter can become clogged, water may get too hot, or electricity is unexpectedly interrupted.
 Here are some effective maintenance tips to minimize and resolve problems: